Support CHAD

 billion because of inflation and patient growth.
 At a minimum, the proposed 15 percent base grant adjustment is needed to

-• Support robust FY2024 and 2025 Community Health Center Funding: Urgently pass full-year appropriations for Fiscal
+sustain existing services. - Support robust FY2024 and 2025 Community Health Center Funding: Urgently pass full-year appropriations for Fiscal

 Year 2024 that protects community health center funding.